Home » Videos » Types of Pain Caused by Endometriosis

 How does it feel to have endometrial pain?

-Endometriosis discomfort may be quite similar to terrible menstruation cramps in intensity.
-Throughout your menstruation, you may get diarrhoea.
+Endometriosis discomfort may be quite similar to severe menstrual cramps in intensity.
+Throughout your menstruation, you may get diarrhea.
 You could also have pain in your legs or engage in sexual activity.
 Moreover, while the pain is not limited to your period, it is often exacerbated during it.

 Pelvic pain